SuperSonicHub1/vanilla-js-typeahead/README.md

 ```

 ## What?
 I know, right!
 This is pretty awesome!
-Simple and clean typeahead without the need for a library like [typeahead.js](https://twitter.github.io/typeahead.js/), as long as you don't need more than two text boxes.
-If you were super ambitious, you could add images via `background-image`.
+Simple and clean typeahead without the need for a library like [typeahead.js](https://twitter.github.io/typeahead.js/), as long as you don't need more than two text boxes or images.

 The only downside I currently see is that updating the results can appear slow and/or glitchy at times.